Scholar Commons

 Topic 1: How British Tourists Perceive Chinese World Heritage Tour – A Qualitative Study

-Research Aim: This research will focus on how Chinese heritage is perceived by British tourists and what compels them to visit China.
+Research Aim: This research will focus on how British tourists perceive Chinese heritage and what compels them to visit China.

 Topic 2: Exploring the Factors that Make London the Most Popular Destination for Christmas Shopping